-Capex spend by the year was \$61.5 million
+Capex spend this year was \$61.5 million

-Capital expenditure is more and more year on year with \$16 million more for 2022/23 than for 2021/22, yet still not delivered as high as the budget.
 Delivering capital projects has proved challenging due to materials and labour shortages combined with changing circumstances and community preferences.
-A few projects that were not completed as planned. \$22.2 million have been carried over to 2023/24 and out years.
+A few projects were not completed as planned. \$23.2 million has been carried over to 2023/24 and out years.